mrhelgeklausen/Legacy-of-the-Hellriders/hollyphant.md

 - **Trumpet of Blasting**.
 Each creature in the cone must make a Constitution saving throw (DC 8 + your proficiency bonus + your Wisdom modifier).
 On a failed save, a creature takes 2d6 thunder damage and is deafened for 1 minute.
 The damage increases to 3d6 at
 6th level, 4d6 at 11th level, and 5d6 at 16th level.
 Nonmagical objects damaged by this ability take twice as much thunder damage.
 - **Trumpet of Sparkles**.
 Each creature in the cone must make a Constitution saving throw (DC 8 + your proficiency bonus + your Charisma modifier).
 Evilcreatures in the cone have disadvantage on their saving throw.
 On a failed save, any creature that is not Good takes 2d6 radiant damage.
 The damage increases to 3d6 at 6th level, 4d6 at 11th level, and 5d6 at 16th level.

-Hollyphant Magic.
-You know the light cantrip.
-When you reach 6th level, you can cast the following spells twice per day each: Bless, Cure Wounds, and Protection from Evil and Good.
+**Hollyphant Magic**.
+You know the _light_ cantrip.
+When you reach 6th level, you can cast the following spells twice per day each: _Bless, Cure Wounds_, and _Protection from Evil and Good_.

 When you reach 11th level, you can also <span style="background-color:black; color: black">dette finner du ut når du er level 11! :) dette finner du ut når du er level 11! :) dette finner du ut når du er level 11! :) dette finner du ut når du er level 11! :) dette finner du ut når du er level 11! :) </span>
 .